John Goossens: Feyenoord

-Pune City
+Pune City, Voluntari and Chicago Fire

-Goossens signed for Pune City in October 2014.
+Goossens signed for Indian Super League club Pune City in October 2014.
 Goossens suffered a very serious lower rib cage and paraspinal muscle injury after a collision with his own goalkeeper Arindam Bhattacharya on 7 November 2014, which ruled him out for the remainder of the season.

-Voluntari

 In September 2015, Goossens signed for Romanian side FC Voluntari.

-Chicago Fire

 Following a successful trial, Goossens signed for Major League Soccer side Chicago Fire on 29 February 2016.

-ADO Den Haag
+ADO Den Haag and HBC Heemstede

 On 9 March 2018, Goossens signed a contract with ADO Den Haag until 2019.
-The club hesitated registrating Goossens to wait for the outcome of physical tests, and as the paperwork was not completed in time, Goossens was not eligible to play for ADO for the rest of the season.
+The club hesitated registering Goossens to wait for the outcome of physical tests, and as the paperwork was not completed in time, Goossens was not eligible to play for ADO for the rest of the season.
 He made his competitive debut on 12 August in a 2–1 home loss to FC Emmen, coming on as a substitute for Aaron Meijers in the 75th minute.
 He scored his first goal for the club in the return game against Emmen on 10 February 2019, which ended in a 3–2 away loss.

 Goossens left ADO Den Haag on 2 January 2022 by mutual consent.
 He scored five goals in 73 official matches for the club.
 After leaving the club, he practiced with fellow Eerste Divisie club Telstar.
 He retired from football shortly after and instead started his own business, Fuse Sports, which provides financial guidance for professional footballers.

+Since 2022, Goossens plays for SV HBC.